 A number of members believe that having shorter notice periods will benefit all Parties, suggesting that there will still be a level of competition between Suppliers to keep their risk premiums low for the Customers.

 JH pointed out that there seems to be a divide between Suppliers opting for longer notice periods and DNOs opting for shorter notice periods and raised a concern that there is no middle ground.
-JH continued to state that they believe that it is right that DNOs can recover revenue that they do not make one year, but not at the Suppliers risk.
+JH that DNOs can recover revenue that they do not make one year in future years, but Supplier’s revenue is at risk if they underestimate DUoS charges as they cannot necessarily recover that in future.

 JH suggested looking at how the models are working and whether there should be an adjustment for inflation that is added much later in the process.
-In regard to the price control period, JH suggested whether these discussions should be spread a year earlier so that the revenue is not estimated.
+In regard to the price control period, JH noted that this was outside the scope of this proposal but suggested these discussions could take place a year earlier so that the first year’s revenue of a new price control period is not then having to be estimated.

 RF stated that the rest of the industry are working with two/three-month notice periods on transmission, and by having longer notice periods DNOs are having to use out of date data to set charges.